bchandos/bchandos.github.io/_blog_source/adding_rss_feed_to_blog.md

 Note that we use the date directly from metadata, as it is already in the correct format for RSS feeds.
 Lucky.

 One thing that is missing is a useful description and/or content preview.
-But we'll come back to that.
+But I'll come back to that.

 Finally, I can write out an `rss.xml` file using the modified `insertData()` function, similar to how `index.html` is created.